Safiruss/Filip-Mandys-Website/_featured_categories/research.md

 </details>

 **Levelized Cost of Solar Photovoltaic Electricity until 2035: Evidence from the United Kingdom** <br>
-F. Mandys, M. Chitnis, and R. Silva | revise and resubmit in *Patterns*
+F. Mandys, M. Chitnis, and R. Silva | revised and resubmitted to *Patterns*
 <details style="margin-top: -15px; margin-bottom: 20px;"><summary><i>Short Abstract</i></summary>
 Finding and analysing historical and future costing dynamics of solar photovoltaic panels until 2035, and performing a sensitivity analysis to methods and assumptions.
 </details>